toyray/re-stuff/automating-IOLI-crackme0x02/vivisect/README.md

 trace.run()
 ```

-To write callback-style code for breakpoints, the code below can be used (
+To write callback-style code for breakpoints, the code below can be used.

 ```python
 # Code below adapted from: